wlcrs/huawei_solar/README.md

 **Firmware**

-This integration supports inverters running **V200**R001C00 firmware.
-If you are running an older *V100*R001C00 firmware, then please consult the "Upgrade guide" included with *V200*R001C00 firmware versions to check if your inverter is eligibile for an upgrade.
+This integration supports inverters running firmware versions released in 2023 and later.
+Older firmware versions don't have support for all registers, which can result in the integration failing to work properly.

 ## Installation